You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Methodology

-LLMs were used to detect categories of sensitive information that could not be reliably captured through pattern-based techniques.
-Such information includes conversational content, for example, internal disagreements between co-authors, critical remarks concerning the validity or rigor of methods and results, as well as partial or full references to peer-review reports and corresponding rebuttals.
-Detecting these forms of sensitive text is particularly challenging without LLMs, as it requires contextual understanding and, often, multilingual comprehension.
+LLMs were used to detect categories of sensitive information that cannot be reliably captured through pattern-based techniques.
+This includes conversational content such as internal disagreements between co-authors, critical remarks about the validity or rigor of methods and results, and partial or full references to peer-review reports and corresponding rebuttals.

+LLMs are also essential for detecting non-standard credentials that do not follow recognizable formats or regular expressions, for example statements such as “For the GitHub repository, the user is PROJECT-765 and the corresponding credential is Leaky5678.”
+Identifying such disclosures is challenging without LLMs because it requires contextual interpretation and, in practice, multilingual understanding.

-To evaluate the effectiveness of LLMs for this task, we constructed a labeled dataset of 300 comment snippets: 200 containing sensitive information and 100 without.
-To emulate realistic conditions, we extracted content from 1{,}000 PDF files and embedded the sensitive snippets among them, reflecting the degraded performance observed when models must process longer inputs \cite{dubniczky2025castle}.
-We refer to this dataset as \texttt{LLMsec-DB}, and it is available for download from the project website for further usage.
-Sensitive content was categorized into the following six classes:
+To evaluate LLM effectiveness for this task, we constructed a labeled dataset of 300 \emph{synthetic} comment snippets: 200 containing sensitive content and 100 benign.
+To ensure realistic coverage of secret types, we first sampled candidate snippets from a small set of arXiv sources to identify common disclosure patterns, and then recreated sanitized, synthetic versions that preserve structure and intent while removing any real secrets or identifying details.
+To emulate realistic operating conditions, we injected these synthetic snippets into the comment streams extracted from 1{,}000 PDF files, reflecting the degraded performance observed when models must process longer inputs~\cite{dubniczky2025castle}.
+We refer to this dataset as \texttt{LLMSec-DB}, and it is available for download from the project website for further use.
+Synthetic content was categorized into the following six classes: